top of page

 Did you know Amazon Originals, Sony, Discovery, and WWE also have major offices in Mexico City?

-Do you think it's just a coincidence that the NFL scheduled games in Mexico last year, and are secretly pushing for a team to be based there?
+Is it merely a coincidence that the NFL scheduled games in Mexico last year and seems to be discreetly advocating for a team to be established there?

-According to Variety, Netflix will be producing 50 television and film projects in Mexico this year.
+According to Variety, Netflix will be producing 50 (while some trade magazines say up to 75) television and film projects in Mexico this year.
 It is their largest international production slate.

 But they aren’t the only ones boarding this gravy train.